decode-it/cook/doc/manual/src/toolchains.md

 ## ToolchainElement translators and data

-Each toolchain element consists of _data_ and a prioritised list _translators_.
+Each toolchain element consists of _data_ and a prioritised list of _translators_.
 For each _build graph_ operation, the corresponding toolchain element is looked-up, and the data is _copied_ for that specific operation: the toolchain element can be populated with default data, which is updated and expanded with the specific data for the specific _build graph_ operation.
 Eg, a macro definition that is specified at recipe-level via the `rcp.define()` function will be added into the data for the compilation operations.
 If a system-wide macro should be specified, this macro value could be added to the _data_ at toolchain-element level.

 Internally, the _data_ consists of different types of information: